Our Team

 Paul Fean

-Paul is Global Programme Lead on Skills and Opportunities for Youth Employment and Entrepreneurship with Plan International.
-His previous roles include as Global Roving Youth Advisor and Youth Project Manager in Jordan with the Norwegian Refugee Council.
+Paul is Senior Advisor for Youth Development with Mercy Corps.
+His previous roles include as Global Programme Lead on Skills and Opportunities for Youth Employment and Entrepreneurship with Plan International and Global Roving Youth Advisor and Youth Project Manager in Jordan with the Norwegian Refugee Council.
 Paul has a PhD in International Education, which was focused on participatory action research with youth education teachers in Sudan.

 Salim Salamah